sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

 There's a multitude of options to install helm.
 You can see the full list at [Installing Helm](https://helm.sh/docs/intro/install/).
 We have also listed some options:

-You can install helm, using chocolatey.
+You can install helm using chocolatey.

 1. To install helm run the following command:
 ```Shell/Bash